 - Does your solution meet compliance standards, like PCI compliance?

 - What solutions do you use for firewalls, encryption, and responding to threats?

 - How do you handle permission security controls?

 - Are you regularly updating your systems and addressing new security threats as they arise?

-Whether you’re managing a large construction business, a growing accounting practice, or are a one-person shop, cybersecurity is a challenging, but critical, area to be diligent about keeping up on as best as possible.
+Whether you’re managing a large construction firm or hotel chain, a growing mid-size business, or are a one-person shop, cybersecurity is a challenging, but critical, area to be diligent about keeping up on as best as possible.
 Knowledge is power.
 “You are only as strong as your weakest link” is especially true with cybersecurity.

 If you have further questions about security best practices, take a look at our handy guide on “Why Tech Matters.”